 - Associate of Science in Business

-The College completed an extensive renovation project in 2015.
-Chartwells, our partner in campus dining, invested $750,000 to the $1.6 million budget.
+The College completed an extensive renovation project in the dining area in 2015.
+Chartwells, our partner in campus dining, invested $750,000 into the $1.6 million- project.
 The new dining facility encourages an interactive student experience with multiple "action stations" including:

 The cafeteria is open to students, staff, faculty, and members of the community.
-You will see people from all over come to eat here, especially on Fried Chicken Thursdays (where Southern favorites such as: fried chicken, mashed potatoes, collard greens, macaroni and cheese and cornbread are served).
+People from all over come to eat here especially on Fried Chicken Thursday when Louisburg College serves Southern favorites such as fried chicken, mashed potatoes, collard greens, macaroni and cheese, and cornbread.

-At Louisburg College, we recognize that students with learning differences can benefit from specialized instruction, tutoring and accommodations.
-Learning Partners is a fee-based program that is designed to partner students with a professionally-trained learning specialist.
-Our learning specialists help students gain a more refined understanding of their learning needs and strengths, and help them develop strategies and methods that will lead to academic and professional success.
+At Louisburg College, we recognize that students with learning differences can benefit from specialized instruction, tutoring, and accommodations.
+Learning Partners is a fee-based program designed to partner students with a professionally trained learning specialist.
+Our learning specialists help students to gain a more refined understanding of their learning needs and strengths and to develop strategies and methods that will lead to academic and professional success.

 The Office of Student Engagement is committed to build a strong campus community, help students develop their leadership skills, and explore other co-curricular opportunities that Louisburg College has to offer.
-We organize fun events throughout the year such as (but not limited to):
+We organize fun events throughout the year such as but not limited to the following:

 - Game Days